MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/custom-reports/power-bi-integration.md

 # Power BI Integration

 Community Training stores all customer data in the Azure SQL database which is part of your Azure Subscription.
-You can access the database to build custom reports (using analytics tools such as PowerBI) and run SQL queries for specific operations.
+You can access the database to build custom reports (using analytics tools such as Power BI) and run SQL queries for specific operations.

 In this article, you will learn more about connecting Power BI with Azure SQL Database to build custom reports for your organization.